GhassenHafsiaINSAT/Cpp-Projects/README.md

 }
 ```

+## Compile-time and Run-time

+- **Compile-time** is when high-level code is translated to machine language, identifying syntax errors (incorrect construction) and semantic errors (meaningless statements).

+- **Run-time** is when the program executes, it can detect some errors because of absurd operations.

+### Compile-time Polymorphism

+- The compiler determines which function or operation to call, based on the number, types and order of arguments.

+- function  calls are statically binded.

+- Faster execution rate.
+1. **Function overloading**

+- When multiple functions in a class with the same name but different parameters exist.

+2. **Operator overloading**

+- It is the process of defining different operations for the operator that vary depending on the argument type.

+- List of operators that cannot be overloaded in C++ are ::, .*, ., ?:

+### Run-time polymorphism

+- The decision of which function to call is determined at runtime based on the actual object type.
+- involves inheritance

+- function  calls are dynamically binded

+- Run-time polymorphisme can be exhibited by method overriding using **Virtual functions**.

 ## C++ Preprocessor and Preprocessor Directives

 - Pre-processing in C++ does many tasks such as including files, conditional compilation, using macros ...